 About this website

-If you are a musician and perhaps have some experience reading Traditional Notation, here is summary of the ways that WYSIWYP addresses the challenges of reading music.
+If you are a musician and perhaps have some experience reading Traditional Notation, here is a summary of the ways that WYSIWYP addresses the challenges of reading music.

 Questions and constructive comments are welcome on all topics.